Interested in joining the lab?

 Medical Assistant at FSUN

 Mariah is the Georgian representative of the FSUN office.
-She attended ABAC (Abraham Baldwin Agricultural College) and holds a CCMA (Certified Clinical Medical Assistant Certification) with 5 years’ experience in the medical field.
-She the newest addition to the office.
+She attended ABAC (Abraham Baldwin Agricultural College) and holds a CCMA (Certified Clinical Medical Assistant Certification) with 7 years’ experience in the medical field.
 Mariah hopes to complete a Masters in Mental Health Counseling.
 Newly married to her spouse, she looks forward to the future.

 Catherine Moore,